"I slept like a baby. I woke up every two hours and cried." — Ben Horowitz, The Hard Thing About Hard Things

 That is also why the affiliation did not stay rhetorical.
 In 2018, Ben launched the Cultural Leadership Fund inside a16z, an LP fund with an explicit mandate to move Black cultural leaders into equity ownership of technology.
 Oprah, Will Smith, Kevin Hart, Sean Combs, Chance the Rapper, Shaquille O'Neal came in as LPs.
 A portion of the carry was steered to nonprofits placing young Black engineers into startups.
 The fund is often described as a philanthropic gesture.
 That reading misses the architecture.
 It is a Six quietly extending the tribe that always made sense to him into a durable, contractual form.

-Felicia is the structural partner in that project, and she has her own footprint.
-She co-founded the Paid in Full Foundation with Nas and Steve Stoute to support hip-hop pioneers who invented the culture but never saw the royalties.
-She runs the annual Atherton barbecue that pulls Oprah, Mark Zuckerberg, and much of Black Hollywood into the same yard.
-She sits on the Keep Memory Alive board in Las Vegas, co-signed the 2024 political turn, and cuts her own checks.
+That sentence is the whole 6w7 working at once.
+The 6 wants the tribe interlocked, dense, hard to unwind.
+The 7 wants it fun.
+By 2018 the version in the back yard had become a documented Silicon Valley fixture — bright floral backdrops, a photo of a then-Senator Kamala Harris and an acting Mayor London Breed posed arm-in-arm under them, Gayle King and Tina Knowles and Mark Zuckerberg and Priscilla Chan in different corners of the same lawn.
+The Horowitzes moved the gathering to a Las Vegas estate behind four gates after 2022 and migrated the public-facing version into the Paid in Full Foundation gala — the org Felicia co-founded with Nas and Steve Stoute to back hip-hop pioneers who invented the culture and never saw the royalties.
+Felicia runs that foundation, sits on the Keep Memory Alive board, co-signed the 2024 political turn, and cuts her own checks.
 A Type 6 married for 37 years to a woman running a parallel institution next to him is a Six who has stopped outsourcing safety — he has built it in the next room.

 His friendship with Nas is not a photo op.
-Nas is a regular at the barbecues.
+The two of them met to compare barbecue techniques.
+It was Felicia who told Nas that Ben had been a rapper.
 Asked about Ben, Nas has said two things that stick:

 "You can't play with Ben with hip-hop.
 He'll school you about it."